-When it comes to financial services, trust is a key factor in customers’ decision-making process – here are 5 ways to increase trust levels in your online finance site.
+When it comes to marketing financial services, trust is a key factor in customers’ decision-making process – here are 5 ways to build consumer trust levels online.

-Even today, nearly ten years after the crash, any business even remotely associated with finance is still viewed with a liberal amount of scepticism and distrust from consumers.
+Even today, years after the crash, any business even remotely associated with finance is still viewed with a liberal amount of skepticism and distrust from consumers.

 Modern businesses live or die on their reputation.
 They depend on high levels of trust from their consumers to effectively sell their products and build a loyal following.
-If you can’t build that trust you’ll lose your client base to competitors who provide a more consumer centric service.
+If you can’t build that consumer trust you’ll lose your client base to competitors who provide a more consumer-centric service.

-And it’s this trust that is missing from financial institutions.
+And it’s this trust that is missing from financial institutions, especially when it comes to online.

 However, it’s not all doom and gloom.
-There has been an improvement over the last five years.
+There has been an improvement since 2012.
 The Edelman Trust Barometer reports the financial industry trust ratings as 8% higher now than in 2012.

 The way businesses interact with their consumers has changed.
 Personal relationships and improving customer experience are now the primary driving force in attracting customers and increasing sales.